wkumari/draft-vandergaast-edns-client-subnet/README.md

 Contavalli, et al.      Expires December 14, 2015               [Page 7]

-Internet-Draft         Client Subnet in DNS Querys             June 2015
+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

    PREFIX-LENGTH bits, rather than the full width that would normally be used by addresses in FAMILY.

-   FAMILY and ADDRESS information MAY be used from the ECS option incoming query.
+   FAMILY and ADDRESS information MAY be used from the ECS option in the incoming query.
 Passing the existing address data is supportive of the Recursive Resolver being used as the target of a Forwarder, but could possibly run into policy problems with regard to usage